hallerinos/LabClass_QuantumSystems/README.md

 even as $|i-j|\rightarrow\infty$ (it evaluates to $1/4$ if $h=0$).

-> Now that we have an idea of the physics, try to confirm our intuition numerically.
+> Now that you have an idea of the underlying physics, try to confirm your intuition numerically.

-The result should look somewhat like this:
+The result is as follows:
 If you set $J=4$, you will see a quantum phase transition at $h=2$ (marked by a dashed line).
 On the left hand side, you see the ordered phase.
 The clear indicator is the presence of long-range order through the correlation function $\braket{\hat S^z_i\hat S^z_{i+1}}$.